 Admin & Graphic Designer

 Elena Lo-McEnaney is the Admin and Graphic Designer for the Cornell Creative Art Center.
 Having grown up in Kingston, she spent her summers during her high school years working for The Arc Mid-Hudson, assisting with any creative projects she could get her hands on.
-Since then, she has graduated from SUNY Purchase with a Bachelor’s Degree in Media Studies, where she focused on blending her love for art and design with her interest in sociology and social media.
-She’s enthusiastic and eager to be a part of the CCAC team, and to contribute to the work she feels is so valuable to our community.
+Since then, she has graduated from SUNY Purchase with a Bachelor’s Degree in Media Studies, where she focused on blending her love for art and design with her interest in sociology and media.
+She’s enthusiastic to be a part of the CCAC team, and to contribute to the work she feels is so valuable to our community.

 Annabelle Favet is our new evening and Saturday receptionist.
 She arrived in Kingston recently and taught English online to international students after becoming TEFL certified.
 Annabelle received her B.A. degree from Hunter College (CUNY) as well as a degree in Journalism from France, where she grew up.
 She has many years of experience providing administrative and purchasing support to teams large and small on both sides of the Atlantic.
 She is passionate about inclusive arts and making Kingston more accessible to all pedestrians.
 She also loves nature and grows her own herbs, which she adds to her love of cooking healthy meals with a French twist.